Thomas Cromwell on screen: is Wolf Hall the best depiction of the Tudor statesman?

 Examples of this are the distaste that he shows during the torture of Mark Smeaton; the affection for his son Gregory, and the genuine Protestant convictions that shaped much of his service to the king.
 But this is no whitewash: Cromwell’s ruthlessness is displayed alongside the high handedness towards the nobility that later proved his undoing.

-Perhaps the most disturbing scene in the entire four seasons of The Tudors is its depiction of the gruesome execution of Cromwell in 1540.
+Perhaps the most disturbing scene in the entire four seasons of The Tudors is its depiction of Cromwell's gruesome execution in 1540.
 Even if some of the details of this are largely imaginary, such as the executioner being plied with drink so that he botches Cromwell’s beheading, it is a very effective portrayal of the hatred felt for him by his opponents.

 So which of these portrayals comes closest to the real Cromwell?
-In researching his extraordinary life for my recent biography, I discovered a character at once warm, affectionate and humorous, but one who did not flinch from acts of astonishing ruthlessness and cruelty.
-In truth, Cromwell defies typecasting, and instead combines elements of all four portrayals.
+In researching his extraordinary life for my biography, I discovered a character at once warm, affectionate and humorous, but one who did not flinch from acts of astonishing ruthlessness and cruelty.
+In truth, Cromwell defies typecasting, and instead combines elements of all five portrayals.
+He, rather than More, was truly a man for all seasons.